 Except for direct air capture and sequestration projects, credits must be prorated based on the volumes delivered to California.

-CCS credits generated by crude oil and gas producers must be claimed under the Innovative Crude Provision (section 95489(c)).
+CCS credits generated by crude oil producers must be claimed under the Innovative Crude Provision (section 95489(c)).

-CCS credits generated by refiners must be claimed under the Refinery Investment Credit Program (section 95489(e)).
+CCS credits by refiners must be claimed under the Refinery Investment Credit Program (section 95489(e)).

-The amount of net CO2 sequestered by alternative fuel producers can be used to adjust the carbon intensities of the associated fuel pathways.
+A Tier 2 pathway application must be submitted pursuant to section 95488.7 to capture the GHG reduction benefit of CCS associated with alternative fuel producers.
+The GHG reduction benefit of CCS is reflected in the CI score of the Tier 2 fuel pathway.

 Projects utilizing CCS must undergo verification under section 95500 in order to receive credits.

+For direct air capture operations only, the greenhouse gas emissions for electricity used by the capture facility must be calculated as follows:

+For electricity generated onsite (i.e., behind the meter), the greenhouse gas emissions must be calculated using the CA-GREET4.0 emission factors for the specific electricity supply.

+Grid electricity used in direct air capture can be claimed as low-CI electricity as specified in section 95488.8(i)(1)(C).:

+If new or expanded purchased low-CI electricity cannot be demonstrated, the greenhouse gas emissions must be calculated using CA-GREET4.0 (e.g., eGRID U.S. subregion if applicable) emission factors.

 Application Contents and Submittal.
 Unless otherwise noted, an application for CCS credits must comply with the following requirements:

-An application must be filed jointly by an entity that captures CO2 and an entity that sequesters the resultant CO2, unless the same entity is responsible for CO2 capture and sequestration.
+An application must be filed jointly by an entity that captures CO2, an entity that transports the CO2, and an entity that sequesters the resultant CO2, unless the same entity is responsible for CO2 capture, transport, and sequestration.

 An application must contain the following materials:

-A complete description of the CCS project and how greenhouse gas emissions are reduced;
+A complete description of the CCS project and how greenhouse gas emissions are reduced; to be eligible for LCFS credits, a CCS project sequestering CO2 that is already being captured and used productively in industry must demonstrate a net reduction in greenhouse gas emissions by providing evidence that the marginal new source of CO2 replacing the prior industrial use is newly installed or expanded capture from anthropogenic sources;

 An engineering drawing(s) or process flow diagram(s) that illustrates the project and clearly identifies the system boundaries, relevant process equipment, mass flows, including the quantity of CO2 injected into pipeline or delivered by other modes of transport for CO2 injection, and energy flows necessary to calculate the CCS credit;